It’s not easy to know when to capitalize the word “state.” It can actually be quite confusing. So, should you capitalize the word state?

 Is State Capitalized?

 The word “state” should be capitalized when it comes after the name of a state.
 For example, “Michigan State.”
 It seems pretty easy to understand but for residents of Washington State and New York State, it can get confusing.
-These citizens of these states need to differentiate themselves from other geographical entities namely Washington D.C and New York City.
+The citizens of these states need to differentiate themselves from other geographical entities, namely Washington D.C and New York City.

 Capitalizing “State” in “United States”

 The word State must be capitalized when talking about the United States as a country.
 For example, “Kenya’s first direct flight to the United States was commissioned late last year.”
 You can also say, “My cousin relocated to the States last month.”

 You must also capitalize the word state when it forms the full name of a specific body.
 For example, “The State Finance Department.”
 The word should only be capitalized if it forms part of the name of the specific body.
 For example, you cannot say, “ the State’s Finance Department.”
 It will have to be as follows, “the state’s Finance department.”

 Situations Where the Word State Shouldn’t Be Capitalized